DataDog/documentation/content/en/logs/archives/_index.md

 Use this configuration optional step to:

-* Include all log tags in your archives (activated by default).
-Beware, this increases the size of resulting archives.
+* Include all log tags in your archives (activated by default). **Note**: this increases the size of resulting archives.
 * Add tags on rehydrated logs according to your Restriction Queries policy.
 See [logs_read_data][9] permission.

 {{< img src="logs/archives/tags_in_out.png" alt="Configure Archive Tags"  style="width:75%;">}}